 5. What’s the concession season and operating schedule for a concession?

 ANSWER: Generally, the Park District concession season is the Friday before Memorial Day to Labor Day, and at a minimum, the Concessionaire must operate during this period.
-Further, the Concessionaire can operate for a longer period of time with the approval of PCM.
+Further, the Concessionaire can operate for a longer period of time with the approval of UCG.
 The guideline regarding operating the concession is Monday – Sunday during park hours, 6:00 a.m. to – 11:00 p.m., with the Concessionaire deciding when to operate during those hours.
-Operating hours are to be determined in advance and approved by PCM and posted publicly at the facility.
+Operating hours are to be determined in advance and approved by UCG and posted publicly at the facility.

 6. When can I start purchasing the furniture, fixtures and equipment (FF&E) and anything else that I need for my concession?